luiscaceres2003/Sales_Data_Analysis_2025/README.md

 We can use some of the following data visuals to help answer these questions:
 - Bar/Pie Chart: Display sales grouped by age groups or genders.
 - Line Chart: Give insight into monthly sales trends.
-- Heatmap: Display sales by day, week, or month
+- Heatmap: Display sales by day, week, or month.
-- Treemap: Exhibit category sales distribution
+- Treemap: Exhibit category sales distribution.

 Global filters can also be included near the top of the dashboard to help ease the display of information as well.
 The filters could include:
 -  Date Range